The table of the nations

 As his name in Greek is Tigris, the name of the river where he settled, either north of the

-Persian Gulf or in the north-eastern corner of the Arabian peninsular.
+Persian Gulf or in the north-eastern corner of the Arabian peninsula.
 Josephus names him

 Decla (Ant 1.6.4).
 The name is also found in Akkadian and Assyrian records.